 5. Repair the Windshield Crack

-A windshield crack can only be protected for so long; eventually, you will want to get a repair or replacement to solve the problem.
-When you’re ready, give us a call at Fast Glass Service.
-We will get you safely back on the road within a few hours!
+A windshield crack can only be protected for so long; eventually, you have to get it repaired or replaced to solve the problem.
+So as soon as you see that crack forming, contact Fast Glass Service.
+We’ll get you safely back on the road within a few hours!